Skip to main content

 49 CFR 393: Parts and Accessories Necessary for Safe Operation

-The primary concern of this section of the federal regulations is to ensure that no employer or employee of a commercial motor vehicle company drives a vehicle or causes or permits one to be driven unless the motor vehicle is in accordance with the with the requirements and specifications of this part.
+The primary concern of this section of the federal regulations is to ensure that no employer or employee of a commercial motor vehicle company drives a vehicle or causes or permits one to be driven unless the motor vehicle is in accordance with the requirements and specifications of this part.
 According to 49 CFR 393.3, additional equipment and accessories may be used as long as they don’t decrease the safety and operation of the vehicles on which they are used.

 49 CFR §393.11: LIGHTING DEVICES AND REFLECTORS